peterkhe1999/CheatSheet/OSCP/README.md

 ## DCOM

-Interaction with DCOM is performed over RPC on TCP port 135 and local administrator access is required to call the DCOM Service Control Manager, which is essentially an API.
+Interaction with DCOM is performed over RPC on TCP port 135 and local administrator access is required to call the DCOM Service Control Manager.

 A collection of various DCOM lateral movement techniques: https://www.cybereason.com/blog/dcom-lateral-movement-techniques